-- 1.B.
-Procedures for Tenure Track Appointments without Tenure - 1.B.I.
-The Dean will meet with each Member on a probationary and preliminary appointment, within the Faculty Member's first semester of appointment and will discuss the approved criteria with respect to the granting of tenure and promotion to Associate Professor.
-A written statement indicating that the meeting has taken place and including the criteria will be signed by the Dean and the Member and placed in the Member's file. - 1.B.II.
-If the requirements as stated have been met prior to or at the end of the probationary period, a probationary appointment shall be converted to a preliminary appointment.
-Normally a probationary appointment shall not be extended if the requirements have not been met, however, a short extension of not more than six (6) months may be granted by the Provost and Vice-President (Academic) on recommendation of the Dean and where there is a clear plan for completion of the requirement(s) within the period of the extension.
+- 1.B.I.
+The Dean (or designate) will meet with each faculty member on a preliminary appointment, within the faculty member's first semester of appointment and will discuss the approved criteria with respect to the granting of tenure and promotion.
+A written statement indicating that the meeting has taken place and including the criteria will be signed by the Dean and the faulty member and placed in the faculty member's file. - 1.B.II.
+If the requirements as stated have been met prior to or at the end of the preliminary period, a preliminary appointment at the rank of Lecturer shall be converted to a preliminary (tenure-track) appointment at the rank of Assistant Professor.
+Normally a preliminary appointment at the rank of lecturer shall not be extended if the requirements have not been met.
+A short extension of not more than six (6) months may be granted by the Provost and Vice-President (Academic) on recommendation of the Dean and where there is a clear plan for completion of the requirement(s) within the period of the extension.

-1.B.III.
-Annual Review of Probationary and Preliminary Appointments
+1.C.
+Annual Review of Preliminary Faculty Members

-As an institution and as parties to this agreement, we commit to preparing candidates for tenure and promotion.
-The responsibilities of the Chair/Director in the annual review of probationary and preliminary appointments include review of a faculty members' annual report (as part of the CDI process), as well as a written report that is submitted to the Dean.
-The responsibilities of the Dean in the annual review of probationary and preliminary appointments include review of a faculty members' annual report (as part of the CDI process), as well as review of the written report submitted by the Chair/Director, and one-to-one faculty member meetings where applicable.
+- 1.C.I.
+All faculty members on preliminary appointments will have an annual review in order to help them prepare for tenure and promotion.
+The responsibilities of the Chair/Director in the annual review of preliminary appointments include review of a faculty members' annual report (as part of the CDI process), as well as a written report that is submitted to the Dean.
+The responsibilities of the Dean in the annual review of preliminary appointments include review of the faculty members' annual report (as part of the CDI process), as well as review of the written report submitted by the Chair/Director, and one-to-one faculty member meetings where applicable. - 1.C.II.
+All faculty members on preliminary appointments shall submit an annual report that includes: - (a) progress towards meeting the requirements of the appointment as stated in the letter of offer;